xenm/map-me-app/SECURITY.md

 ---

-*This security policy is effective as of January 2025 and may be updated periodically to reflect changes in our security practices and procedures.*
+*This security policy is effective as of September 2025 and may be updated periodically to reflect changes in our security practices and procedures.*